22 Things To Know Before Visiting Peyto Lake

 The Government of Canada has invested $2.9 million CDN to support infrastructure work at Peyto Lake.
 This money went to adding more parking to help with congestion, replacing old restrooms, adding new signage, and expanding the viewing platform.

-After almost two years of closure, the Peyto Lake parking lot, walking path, Bow Summit, and viewpoint are now open!
-So if you have had Peyto Lake on your bucket list, you can finally go and see it!
+After almost two years of closure, the Peyto Lake parking lot, walking path, Bow Summit, and viewpoint are completely open!
+So if you have had Peyto Lake on your bucket list, rest assured you can go and see it in 2024.

-When you visit you can expect an improved viewpoint, a regarded trail, 126 regular parking spots and 11 RV spaces, and a year-round restroom (previously drop toilets).
-Many of these improvements went to preserving and safeguarding the ecology around Peyto Lake.
+When you visit now, you can expect an improved viewpoint, a regarded trail, 126 regular parking spots and 11 RV spaces, and a year-round restroom (previously drop toilets).
+Many of these improvements have been made to preserve and safeguard the ecology around Peyto Lake.

 Why is Peyto Lake Blue?